proseltd/Telepathy-Community/README.md

 ## Credits

 All tools created by Jordan Wildon (@jordanwildon).
-Special thanks go to [Giacomo Giallombardo](https://github.com/aaarghhh) for adding additional features and code refactoring, and Alex Newhouse (@AlexBNewhouse) for his help with Telepathy v1.
+Special thanks go to [Giacomo Giallombardo](https://github.com/aaarghhh) for adding additional features and code refactoring, [jkctech](https://github.com/jkctech/Telegram-Trilateration) for collaboration on location lookup via the 'People Near Me' feature, and Alex Newhouse (@AlexBNewhouse) for his help with Telepathy v1.
+Shoutout also to [Francesco Poldi](https://github.com/noneprivacy) for being a sounding board and offering help and advice when it comes to bug fixes.

 Where possible, credit for the use of this tool in published research is desired, but not required.
 This can either come in the form of crediting the author, or crediting Telepathy itself (preferably with a link).